 ✓ LE724.3.
-Explain the difference between child abandonment and surrendering a newborn
+Explain the difference between child abandonment and surrendering an infant

-Marge, a 23-year-old single parent, drove to the convenience store and placed her 2-day old newborn in the bathroom and walked away.
+Marge, a 23-year-old single parent, drove to the convenience store and placed her 2-day old infant in the bathroom and walked away.
 She didn't tell anyone working at the store what she had done.

-Ask the students: Is this abandonment or surrendering a newborn?
+Ask the students: Is this abandonment or surrendering an infant?

 Discuss s.
-827.035, F.S., Newborn infants
+827.035, F.S., Infants

 Discuss s.
-383.50, F.S., Treatment of surrendered newborn infant.
+383.50, F.S., Treatment of surrendered infant.

-✓ LE724.4.
+LE724.4.
 Describe an incident of abusive head trauma